hanatos/vkdt/readme.md

-also, `vkdt` requires 4GB video ram (it may run with less, but this seems to be a number that is fun to work with). a fast ssd is desirable since disk io is often times a limiting factor, especially during thumbnail creation.
+also, `vkdt` requires 4GB video ram (it may run with less, but this seems to be a number that is fun to work with). a fast ssd is desirable since disk io is often times a limiting factor, especially during thumbnail creation. to work with large graphs or 50MP+ images you want at least 8GB video ram.

 * **can i speed up rendering on my 2012 on-board GPU?**
-you can set the level of detail (LOD) parameter in your `~/.config/vkdt/config.rc` file: `intgui/lod:1`. set it to `2` to only render exactly at the resolution of your screen (will slow down when you zoom in), or to `3` and more to brute force downsample.
+you can set the level of detail (LOD) parameter in your `~/.config/vkdt/config.rc` file: `intgui/lod:1` (1 is the maximum resolution, render all the pixels). set it to `2` to only render exactly at the resolution of your screen (will slow down when you zoom in), or to `3` and more to brute force downsample.

 * **can i limit the frame rate to save power?**
 there is the `frame_limiter` option in `~/.config/vkdt/config.rc` for this.